tpm2-software/tpm2-tools/man/common/tcti.md

 	* tabrmd - The new resource manager, called [tabrmd](https://github.com/tpm2-software/tpm2-abrmd).
 	           Note that tabrmd and abrmd as a tcti name are synonymous.
-	* socket - Typically used with the old resource manager, or for communicating to the TPM software simulator.
+	* mssim  - Typically used for communicating to the TPM software simulator.
 	* device - Used when talking directly to a TPM device file.

 One can pass TCTI specific options to a TCTI via the _TPM2TOOLS\_TCTI\_NAME_ environment